-Oracle Provider for OLE DB Developer's Guide, 10g Release 1 (10.1)
+Oracle Provider for OLE DB Developer's Guide, 10g Release 2 (10.2)

-Part No. B10115-01
+Part No. B14311-01

-Copyright © 1999, 2003 Oracle Corporation.
+Copyright © 1999, 2005, Oracle.
 All rights reserved.

-Contributors: Janis Greenberg, Eric Belden, Riaz Ahmed, Kiminari Akiyama, Neeraj Gupta, Sinclair Hsiu, Gopal Kirsur, Sunil Mushran, Rajendra Pingte, Helen Slattery, Valarie Moore
+Contributors: Janis Greenberg, Eric Belden, Riaz Ahmed, Kiminari Akiyama, Neeraj Gupta, Sinclair Hsiu, Gopal Kirsur, Sunil Mushran, Rajendra Pingte, Helen Slattery, Valarie Moore, Vikhram Shetty, Sujith Somanathan, Alex Keh, Christian Shay

-The Programs (which include both the software and documentation) contain proprietary information of Oracle Corporation; they are provided under a license agreement containing restrictions on use and disclosure and are also protected by copyright, patent and other intellectual and industrial property laws.
-Reverse engineering, disassembly or decompilation of the Programs, except to the extent required to obtain interoperability with other independently created software or as specified by law, is prohibited.
+The Programs (which include both the software and documentation) contain proprietary information; they are provided under a license agreement containing restrictions on use and disclosure and are also protected by copyright, patent, and other intellectual and industrial property laws.
+Reverse engineering, disassembly, or decompilation of the Programs, except to the extent required to obtain interoperability with other independently created software or as specified by law, is prohibited.

 The information contained in this document is subject to change without notice.
 If you find any problems in the documentation, please report them to us in writing.
-Oracle Corporation does not warrant that this document is error-free.
-Except as may be expressly permitted in your license agreement for these Programs, no part of these Programs may be reproduced or transmitted in any form or by any means, electronic or mechanical, for any purpose, without the express written permission of Oracle Corporation.
+This document is not warranted to be error-free.
+Except as may be expressly permitted in your license agreement for these Programs, no part of these Programs may be reproduced or transmitted in any form or by any means, electronic or mechanical, for any purpose.

-If the Programs are delivered to the U.S. Government or anyone licensing or using the programs on behalf of the U.S. Government, the following notice is applicable:
+If the Programs are delivered to the United States Government or anyone licensing or using the Programs on behalf of the United States Government, the following notice is applicable:

-Restricted Rights Notice Programs delivered subject to the DOD FAR Supplement are "commercial computer software" and use, duplication, and disclosure of the Programs, including documentation, shall be subject to the licensing restrictions set forth in the applicable Oracle license agreement.
-Otherwise, Programs delivered subject to the Federal Acquisition Regulations are "restricted computer software" and use, duplication, and disclosure of the Programs shall be subject to the restrictions in FAR 52.227-19, Commercial Computer Software - Restricted Rights (June, 1987).
-Oracle Corporation, 500 Oracle Parkway, Redwood City, CA 94065.
+U.S. GOVERNMENT RIGHTS Programs, software, databases, and related documentation and technical data delivered to U.S. Government customers are "commercial computer software" or "commercial technical data" pursuant to the applicable Federal Acquisition Regulation and agency-specific supplemental regulations.
+As such, use, duplication, disclosure, modification, and adaptation of the Programs, including documentation and technical data, shall be subject to the licensing restrictions set forth in the applicable Oracle license agreement, and, to the extent applicable, the additional rights set forth in FAR 52.227-19, Commercial Computer Software--Restricted Rights (June 1987).
+Oracle Corporation, 500 Oracle Parkway, Redwood City, CA 94065

 The Programs are not intended for use in any nuclear, aviation, mass transit, medical, or other inherently dangerous applications.
-It shall be the licensee's responsibility to take all appropriate fail-safe, backup, redundancy, and other measures to ensure the safe use of such applications if the Programs are used for such purposes, and Oracle Corporation disclaims liability for any damages caused by such use of the Programs.
+It shall be the licensee's responsibility to take all appropriate fail-safe, backup, redundancy and other measures to ensure the safe use of such applications if the Programs are used for such purposes, and we disclaim liability for any damages caused by such use of the Programs.

-Oracle is a registered trademark, and Oracle Store, Oracle8i, Oracle9i, OracleMetaLink, SQLPlus, and PL/SQL are trademarks or registered trademarks of Oracle Corporation.
+Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective owners.